 [symple_googlemap title=”” location=”700 block of 11th Street, Manhattan Beach, CA” height=”300″ zoom=”13″]

-The fire was set early on Feb.
-4 at the front entrance of the home in the 700 block of 11th Street, according to the Manhattan Beach Fire Department.
+The blaze at the front entrance of the home was reported about 2:15 a.m.
+Wednesday in the 700 block of 11th Street, according to the Manhattan Beach Fire Department.

 Family members were home at the time, and got out safely after being alerted by their dog and smoke detectors, officials said.

 “The fire was extinguished and found to be confined to the front entrance, with significant smoke damage to the second and third floor.
-The cause of the fire is suspicious in nature,” according to the fire department.
+The cause of the fire is suspicious in nature,” according to a fire department statement.

-Clinton said he didn’t know of any disagreement or “beef” with anyone who might have resorted to arson, but his wife, a lawyer who was out of town when the fire was set, believes they were targeted in a hate crime.
+Clinton said he didn’t know of any disagreement or “beef” with anyone that might have led to the fire being set, but his wife, a lawyer who was out of town when the fire was set, told the station that she believes they were targeted in a hate crime.

-Anyone with information about the case was urged to contact Manhattan Beach Fire Department Investigator Mike Murrey at (310) 345-0467.
+Anyone with information that could assist the investigation was urged to contact Fire Investigator Mike Murrey at (310) 345-0467.
 Anonymous tips can be provided by calling Crime Stoppers at (800) 222-TIPS.

 — City News Service